lyrall/lyrall.github.io/README.md

 # [r2300.github.io](https://r2300.github.io)

-i have no idea what this is anymore. so far just a place to host my piracy guides.
+i have no idea what this is anymore. mostly just a place to host my piracy guides.

 ## License